ecmwf/open-ecpds/README.md

 Before opening the project, make sure to edit `.devcontainer/devcontainer.json` to update the DOCKER_HOST_OS environment parameter according to your Docker host operating system (the default is set to Darwin for macOS).

 Once you open the OpenECPDS folder, VS Code will prompt you to reopen the project within a container: **Reopen in Container**.
-If you choose to proceed, VS Code will use the `.devcontainer/Dockerfile` to build the container image and launch a development container.
-This container will be preconfigured with all the tools, dependencies, and settings specified in `.devcontainer/devcontainer.json`, ensuring a consistent and fully-equipped development environment right from the start.
+If this option is selected, VS Code uses the `.devcontainer/Dockerfile` to build the container image, adding necessary tools and dependencies specified for OpenECPDS.
+The `.devcontainer/devcontainer.json` file configures additional settings, such as environment variables and workspace mounting, ensuring the container is fully tailored to the project.
+This setup provides a consistent and fully-equipped development environment from the start.

 For more information on working with development containers in Visual Studio Code, please visit the [Visual Studio Code website](https://code.visualstudio.com/docs/devcontainers/containers).